 Twinline is open everyday from 10am to 1pm and from 7pm to 10pm on 0800 138 0509 (freephone).
 If you need to speak to someone out of Twinline hours you can email Ask Twinline.

-For more information on moving to secondary school, take a look at our Older Multiples Guide.
+For more information on moving to secondary school, take a look at our Older Multiples Guide (You'll need to be registered with Tamba to view the guide)

 What did you think of this page?